Key takeaways:

 Do you need an HVAC license in Tennessee?

-Yes, in Tennessee, you need an HVAC contractor license to bid and work on projects over $25,000.
-Projects under $25,000 still require that you be a limited licensed electrician, and you can’t market yourself as a contractor.
+Yes, in Tennessee, you need an HVAC contractor license before you can bid and work on projects over $25,000.

 All contractor and limited licensing is overseen by the Tennessee Board for Licensing Contractors (BLC).
-The BLC also outlines which contractors, subcontractors, and trades are required to hold a license.
+The BLC outlines which contractors and subcontractors performing electrical, mechanical, plumbing, HVAC, and masonry are required to hold a license.

 To see all the laws and regulations surrounding HVAC work in this state, check out the Tennessee Annotated Code.